 Risk Analysis – Risks are unavoidable – all projects inherently contain both internal and external risks.
 However, with proper identification and management, risks can be prepared for, minimized, or mitigated.
 Identify assumptions followed by internal and external risks associated.
 Rate the likelihood of each risk as “high,” “medium,” or “low,” explain the potential impact of the risks on the project and identify actions that could help mitigate the risks.
 This can be provided in narrative or chart format.

 Future Funding or Sustainability - This is not the same as Monitoring and Evaluation and should describe the applicant’s plan for continuing the project beyond the grant period, or the availability of other resources to continue, if applicable.

+Problem Statement and Rationale: Describe the problem and how the project will achieve or contribute to achieving a sustainable solution and a measurable outcome.
+The applicant should explain the extent of existing assistance within the particular geographic area, and how the proposed intervention may complement (or differ from) other similar interventions.
+The applicant should also explain, as necessary, the particular experience and qualifications it brings to the project.
+The rationale should also reflect an understanding of the priorities and policies of the DOS or project with which this proposal is associated.

+Contingency Plan: As appropriate, limited no additional cost contingency possibilities should be included in the proposal, in case the initial planning assumptions are not met.
+Here is an example of a planned activity and contingency: